neeraj542/10xStudyHub/Readme.md

 ## Summary

-In this video, we guide you through building a comprehensive course-selling website using a robust technology stack that includes React, Node.js, AWS RDS, SQL, and Stripe.
+10xStudyHub is a blogging and course-learning website using a robust technology stack that includes React, Node.js, AWS RDS, SQL, and Stripe.
 This project covers everything from front-end development to back-end logic and payment integration.

 ## Highlights